 Because of the way the paper was taped, all the paint colors seemed to flow in the same direction.
 The kids noticed that occurred even when they changed where they poured the paint from.

-If you don’t have a slide at home, this would be fun to do on an easel or even a piece of plywood covered with paper leaned against a fence.
+If you don't have a slide at home, this would be fun to do on an easel or even a piece of plywood covered with paper leaned against a fence.
 There are lots of ways you can explore drip painting and pour painting with kids and a fun one is this slide painting activity.